Review applications and shortlist

 We also give you the opportunity to ask questions about the job or the department.

-For tips on preparing for interviews, read the interview factsheet on the Australian Public Service Commission website.
+For tips on preparing for interviews and further information visit the Australian Public Service Commission website.

 When conducting referee checks, we ask questions to help us confirm you have the required skills and experience.
 We contact referees by email or phone.